lijunle/Vsxmd/Vsxmd/Vsxmd.md

 When the parameter (a.k.a `elements`) list is empty:

-If parent element kind is [Constructor](#F-Vsxmd-Units-MemberKind-Constructor 'Vsxmd.Units.MemberKind.Constructor')or [Method](#F-Vsxmd-Units-MemberKind-Method 'Vsxmd.Units.MemberKind.Method'), it returns a hint about "no parameters".
+If parent element kind is [Constructor](#F-Vsxmd-Units-MemberKind-Constructor 'Vsxmd.Units.MemberKind.Constructor') or [Method](#F-Vsxmd-Units-MemberKind-Method 'Vsxmd.Units.MemberKind.Method'), it returns a hint about "no parameters".

 If parent element kind is not the value mentioned above, it returns an empty string.